ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/addingfolderstoyourfavorites.md

-# Adding folders to your favorites
+# Adding folders to your favourites

 You may have thousands of folders stored within your __Personal Folders__ on FASTdrive but it may be the case that you only access a dozen or so of these folders on a regular basis.

-So that you don't have to scroll through all of these folders every time you wish to access them, folders can be added to your __Favorites__ so that they can be easily accessed.
+So that you don't have to scroll through all of these folders every time you wish to access them, folders can be added to your __Favourites__ so that they can be easily accessed.

-To mark a folder as a favorite, click the star to the left of a folder's name.
+To mark a folder as a favourite, click the star to the left of a folder's name.

 ![Image186](files/Image186.png)

-This will create a shortcut to the folder in __Favorites__.
+This will create a shortcut to the folder in __Favourites__.

 ![Image187](files/Image187.png)